OpenF2/F2/docs/src/container-development.md

 #### About CSS Resets

 It is a common web development practice to use [CSS resets](http://meyerweb.com/eric/tools/css/reset/), and it is likely both Container and App Developers will use them.
 Since there are many ways to normalize built-in browser stylesheets, including [Normalize.css](http://necolas.github.com/normalize.css/) which is used by Bootstrap, Container and App Developers must namespace their CSS reset selectors.

-#### About Bootstrap 3

-<span class="label label-important">Important</span> F2 continues to leverage Bootstrap as the means to achieve consistent HTML &amp; CSS structures&mdash;and therefore seamless styling&mdash;between containers and apps.
-F2 has not upgraded to [Bootstrap 3](http://getbootstrap.com/), the latest **[officially-supported Bootstrap version is 2.3.2](http://getbootstrap.com/2.3.2/)**.
-[Read the blog post](http://blog.openf2.org/2014/09/supporting-bootstrap-3.html) for more information on using Bootstrap 3 today.

 ### Keeping JavaScript Clean